Prince Henry of Prussia (1726–1802)

-Prince Frederick Henry Louis of Prussia (Friedrich Heinrich Ludwig; 18 January 1726 – 3 August 1802) was a Prussian general, statesman, and diplomat.
+Prince Frederick Henry Ludwig of Prussia (Friedrich Heinrich Ludwig; 18 January 1726 – 3 August 1802) was a Prussian general, statesman, and diplomat.
 He was a son of King Frederick William I of Prussia and Princess Sophia Dorothea of Hanover, and the younger brother of Frederick the Great.
 Prince Henry led Prussian armies in the Silesian Wars and the Seven Years' War, having never lost a battle in the latter.
-In 1786, he was suggested as a candidate for a monarch for the United States.
+In 1786, he was suggested as a candidate to be a monarch in the United States.

 Biography

 Born in Berlin, Henry was the 13th child of King Frederick William I of Prussia and Princess Sophia Dorothea of Hanover.

 When he was only 14, Henry was appointed as Colonel of the 35th Infanterieregiment by Frederick after he became king in 1740, leading Henry to participate in the first two Silesian Wars.
 Henry's conflicts with his older brother, King Frederick II of Prussia, are almost legendary.
 Especially when he was young, the king bullied his little brother much like his father had bullied him.
 Although remarkably similar in appearance and tastes (both were fond of the arts and French literature, and both were exceptional military commanders) Henry resented being in Frederick's shadow while the latter excluded his brothers from all decisions about state affairs.
 Nonetheless, he loyally served as one of his brother's top generals throughout Frederick's reign.
 His military achievements eventually earned him the respect of his brother.
 Henry tended to be less aggressive than the King in battle; although he never won a victory of the scale of Rossbach or Leuthen (two of Frederick's greatest victories), his caution served him well as he was never defeated on the battlefield like his brother at Kolín or Kunersdorf.
 Henry lived in the shadow of his older brother and sometimes criticized the king's military strategies and foreign policies, although in later years the brothers became closer.
 In 1753 he published his memoirs under the pseudonym "Maréchal Gessler".

 On 25 June 1752, Henry married Princess Wilhelmina of Hesse-Kassel in Charlottenburg Palace, but they had no children.
 Henry lived in Rheinsberg Palace after receiving it as a gift from his brother in 1744 who also had a grand palace built for him in Berlin between 1748 and 1753 (today the main building of the Humboldt University of Berlin).
 He also had an apartment in the City Palace, Potsdam, since he was regularly present at his brother's court there and in nearby Sanssouci.